TeamSmartSolar/SmartSolar-StepperMotorControl/README.md

 # SmartSolar-StepperMotorControl
 Stepper Motor Control for ECE Senior Design

 Built for Arduino Uno with two Stepper Motors as output.
+An enable signal is sent from the master microcontroller.
+Potentiometers control speed (RPM) of motors.
+Coded logic determines which directions they should turn.

 [Simulation on Wokwi](https://wokwi.com/projects/356667885699627009)